Qbandev/awssg/README.md

 ## Motivation

-There are many tools to check security group use, but I wanted to create a tool that would allow me to check the use of one specific security groups in a region, and all the services using it as possible.
+There are many tools to check security group use, but I wanted to create a tool that would allow me to check the use of one specific security group in a region, and all the services using it as possible.

 ## About